jdxlabs/gcp-nuke/README.md

 # gcp-nuke

-To clean a GCP env
+A simple script to clean a GCP project

-## Install / config
+## Local usage

 ```bash
 # install